Research & Education

 Jaffa Gate is your “point of entry” to our uniquely-curated hub of the best Philos and non-Philos content related to the Near East.
 Jaffa Gate will serve as a one-stop shop for anyone interested in recent news and deep trends in the region!

 Philos Primers are brief studies on key topics that go to the heart of our mission to promote positive Christian engagement in the Near East.

 The CHT is a hub and community for research, resources, and conversations about biblical literacy and the intellectual world of the Bible.

 Seeking to remedy the lack of knowledge about Hebraic tradition and other key issues related to the Near East, Philos produces quality educational content with nuanced history and analysis from some of the world’s leading experts in their field.

 Philos research fellows work on country-specific research projects to educate policymakers, peer NGO leaders, and the general public about issues and trends in the Near East that are currently absent in public discourse.

 The Philos Project partners with leading polling centers and organizations to conduct surveys and reports that shed light on current and emerging trends on issues related to our work.

 By donating to The Philos Project, members and friends support our work and projects.

-Sign up to receive our Near East Briefing newsletter, updates, event invitations, opportunities, and more.
+Sign up to receive all updates on our fellows and activities via our Near East Briefing newsletter, updates, event invitations and more.